icybergoo/class-git-intro/README.md

 # git-intro

-Clone the professors repo and then create the wage_age.csv file using matplotlib and numpy.
+Cloned the professors repo and then create the wage_age.csv file using matplotlib and numpy.
 Then pushing it to github. git-intro

 A demo repository for assignment submission.